Changes to previous guidance

 As previously, there is no requirement for strict physical distancing between children and young people in schools, although maintaining distancing between secondary school pupils is encouraged where possible.
-Previous guidance on approaches to this can be found in Mitigations in detail chapter (Annex A of the PDF).
+Previous guidance on approaches to this can be found in the mitigations in detail section (annex A).

 The position on face coverings and physical distancing on dedicated school transport aligns with the position on public transport, so that only young people aged 12 and over are required to wear face coverings.
 This means that children aged 5-11, who were previously asked to wear face coverings, no longer need to do so.
 It is important for parents, schools and local authorities to continue to reinforce the importance of school pupils wearing face coverings on dedicated school transport and public transport (noting that there is a legal requirement to do so on public transport).

 Physical distancing between passengers who travel on dedicated school transport is not required, but it remains important to be cautious and exercise personal responsibility.
 Pupils should be supported to understand that, where possible, it is safer to keep a distance from other people.
 As a precautionary measure, we recommend that 1m distancing between drivers and children and young people on dedicated school transport should continue to be observed where possible.